hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part2-deploying-the-backend.md

 I﻿ will start with the simpliest scenario: A public only approach.
 Then we will dive into the specificties related the private approach.

-### P﻿ublic only Deployment: (No private backend nor workshops)
+### P﻿ublic only Deployment: (No private backend nor private workshops)

 **Important Note:**

 **T﻿his part is compulsory for any type of deployment.
-When one is willing to manage some private content, this part remains necessary.**
+Public only or public + private.**

-F﻿irst you need a repository to clone.
+F﻿irst, you need a repository to clone.
 The github project is available [here](https://github.com/Workshops-on-Demand/).
 W﻿e have packaged the solution in several github repos.
-Each repositories represents a role in the overall architecture.
+Each repositorie represents a role in the overall architecture.

 F﻿or the backend side, the repository name is **wod-backend.** This project is the back-end part of our Workshop-on-Demand setup.
 It provides:

-* A complete jupyterhub with extensions on your system, ready to host Workshops-on-Demand that you can find [here ](https://github.com/Workshops-on-Demand/wod-notebooks.git)[](https://github.com/Workshops-on-Demand/wod-notebooks.git)
+* A complete JupyterHub server with extensions on your system, ready to host Workshops-on-Demand that you can find [here ](https://github.com/Workshops-on-Demand/wod-notebooks.git)[](https://github.com/Workshops-on-Demand/wod-notebooks.git)
 * A postfix server used for the procmail API
 * An Ansible engine to allow automation
 * A fail2ban server